IntroToCompBioLSU-Spr20/PythonObjects_Week12/README.md

-# PythonObjects_Week12
+# Object-Oriented Programming

+## What is an Object

-Creating custom objects in Python
+## Creating Custom Objects in Python